graphql-kit/graphql-faker/Customization.md

 By using a config object, you can reuse a configuration across multiple projects/schemas with minimal "schema pollution" while still generating appropriate fake values.

-### Custom functions
+### Custom schema resolver functions

-On top of the customization options outlined here, you also have the option of passing your own functions for:
+You can further customize by passing any of the following functions as entries in `config.resolvers.schema` object

 - `getRandomInt`
 - `getRandomItem`